guidance-guarantee-programme/pension_guidance/content/divorce.md

 #Divorce and pensions

-The way that a couple’s pension is dealt with when they divorce or have their civil partnership dissolved should be set out as part of a financial settlement.
+Your pension should be included in your financial settlement if you divorce or dissolve your civil partnership.

-Even when you and your spouse or civil partner agree on the settlement, it should be confirmed through a court order.
+Even when you agree on a settlement, it should be confirmed through a court order.

-If a couple isn’t married or in a civil partnership, their pensions can’t be shared if they split up.
+If you’re not married, or in a civil partnership, your pension can’t be shared if you separate.

 ^Always get legal advice about your pension if you’re divorcing or dissolving your civil partnership.
-This is especially important if you’re remarrying and haven’t previously agreed how your former spouse or civil partner’s pension should be dealt with.^
+Particularly if you’re remarrying and haven’t previously agreed on a financial settlement.^

 ##How courts deal with pensions

-When a marriage or civil partnership ends, courts deal with the pension arrangements in one of three ways.
+When a marriage or civil partnership ends, courts deal with the pension arrangements in one of 3 ways.

 ###1.
-You’re given a percentage share of your former spouse or civil partner’s pension pot(s)
+You’re given a percentage share of your former partner’s pension pot

 This is known as [pension sharing](http://www.pensionsadvisoryservice.org.uk/about-pensions/when-things-change/when-relationships-end/pension-sharing).
 The money that you get from the pension pot of your former spouse or civil partner is then legally treated as your money.

 ###2.
-A pension’s value is offset against other assets
+The value of a pension is offset against other assets

 This is known as [pension offsetting](http://www.pensionsadvisoryservice.org.uk/about-pensions/when-things-change/when-relationships-end/pension-offsetting).
 For example: you keep your pension and your former spouse or civil partner keeps the home.

 ###3.
-Once you take your pension money, some of it’s paid to your former spouse or civil partner
+Some of your pension is paid to your former partner

 This is known as pension attachment or sometimes [pension earmarking](http://www.pensionsadvisoryservice.org.uk/about-pensions/when-things-change/when-relationships-end/pension-earmarking).
 This is like a maintenance payment directly from one person’s pension pot to their former spouse or civil partner.